 Resources are accessed by the apps open in the background only when a background process is involved, such as uploading a file, location tracking, playing audio.
 This stands true for Android as well as iOS devices.

 In fact, closing background apps uses more battery.
 When you force quit an app, you are using a portion of your resources and battery for closing it and clearing it from RAM.
 Moreover, resources will be used when you open it again leading to an increased usage of the battery.

 Hiroshi Lockheimer, Vice President of Engineering for Android once tweeted “(closing apps in the background) could very slightly worsen unless you and algorithm are ONE (you kill something, system wants it back etc).”

 Meanwhile, you can also check out our article on how to check ram usage on android smartphones here!

 Closing background apps would not save much of your data unless you restrict background data by tinkering with the settings in your Android or iOS device.

 Some apps use data even when you don’t open them.
 Background data refers to the data used up by apps to check notifications.

 Therefore, if you turn off background data, notifications will be stopped until you open the app.
 By restricting background data, you will definitely save money on your monthly mobile data bill.

-If you want to improve battery life of your smartphone, you can make use of following tips instead of closing background apps:
+If you want to improve the battery life of your smartphone, you can make use of the following tips instead of closing background apps: